alexharri/website/posts/planes.md

 <Scene scene="three-planes-three-lines-cross" height={400} />

-When all of the lines of intersection are parallel, the plane normals defining those lines must be perpendicular to them.
+When all of the lines of intersection are parallel, all of the plane normals defining those lines are perpendicular them.

 Yet again, because the dot product of perpendicular vectors is 0 we can conclude that $\vec{n_1} \cdot (\vec{n_2} × \vec{n_3}) = 0$ for these configurations.

+## Computing the point intersection

 [book_ref]: #real-time-collision-detection